HwWobbe/DefinitiveData-DeltaAlerts/README.md

 * * * a simpler Git page might be more accessible

 # 2022-08:
+* -08-22: a bit of a time crunch has been imposed, so daily Pulse comments may be reduced
+* -08-24: still crunched for the rest of this week

 ### -08-20: checking the new TiddlyHub design
 * This slight changing in the use of titles seems appealing.
 * * ( Splash with an image )SwAi? - in order to achieve PoTda ( standardized from PoTd )EdD